juancarlosjr97/react-firebase-playground/README.md

 #### Create React Hook useCounter

 React custom hooks are reusable functions in React applications that encapsulate and share logic across components.
 They follow the "use" naming convention and provide a clean way to manage state, side effects, and other functionalities.
-Read more here: <https://react.dev/learn/reusing-logic-with-custom-hooks>.
+Read more [here][11].

 1. Create a file at `./src/hooks/useCounter.js`
-2. Copy the content of the [`useCounter.js`](./src/hooks/useCounter.js) and paste it on the `useCounter.js` on your project
+2. Copy the content of the [`useCounter.js`][12] and paste it on the `useCounter.js` on your project

 #### Use useCounter

-Copy the content of the [`App.js`](./src/App.js) and paste it on the `App.js` on your project.
+Copy the content of the [`App.js`][13] and paste it on the `App.js` on your project.

 ### Going Live